-In the early 1950’s Stock car racers christened the Hudson Hornet with the “Fabulous” prefix because no other car of the time could match the Hudson’s bulletproof construction, low center of gravity, good handling, and factory support.
-If you want to now more about this forgotten car that made history on the NASCAR circuit, have a look at the following link : http://blog.cardomain.com/2009/03/25/cardomain-obscure-muscle-car-parking-lot-the-fabulous-hudson-hornet/#more-14642
+In the early 1950’s Stock car racers christened the Hudson Hornet with the “Fabulous” prefix because no other car of the time could match the Hudson’s bulletproof construction, low center of gravity, good handling and factory support.
+If you want to know more about this forgotten car that made history on the NASCAR circuit, have a look at the following link : http://blog.cardomain.com/2009/03/25/cardomain-obscure-muscle-car-parking-lot-the-fabulous-hudson-hornet/#more-14642

 About this creation

 When Doc Hudson becomes Mister Hornet...